Can I Continue to Work While Receiving Disability Benefits?

 For example: You should not be working as a construction crew member if you reported a back injury that prevented you from lifting anything over 10 pounds.

 Everything boils down to the details of your case, though.
 Depending on your unique situation, there could be more or less restrictions on how you can work when receiving SSD benefits.
-Before you get too far ahead and risk jeopardizing your needed benefits, you should check with the Reno Social Security Disability attorneys from Disability Action Advocates.
+Before you get too far ahead and risk jeopardizing your needed benefits, you should check with the Reno Social Security Disability representatives from Disability Action Advocates.
 We have more than 20 years of experience working with SSD law and claims, and we can put all of our knowledge to good use for you.
 Call us toll-free at (888) 401-3920 today to request a free consultation.